 Did you know that an estimated 50-70 million websites on Earth use Google Analytics?
 Yep – Google Analytics alone has almost as many customers as Uber.

-Suffice it to say, if you’re a blogger or small business owner, Google Analytics is a tool you should have from Day 1.
+Suffice it to say, if you’re a small business owner or blogger, Google Analytics is a tool you should have from Day 1.

 Google Analytics (GA) integrates seamlessly with other members of G Suite, as well as other tracking tools.
 Even if you’re running other analytic tools, you still need GA enabled.

 Unfortunately, despite significant developments over the past decade, Google Analytics continues to have a notoriously cluttered interface – making it anywhere from finicky to frustrating to use, even for established users.

 This article will walk through the most essential components of Google Analytics, and how to understand them – for 90% of people, what’s in this guide is more than enough to run your website.

 There are a few things that need to be cleared up before we dive in.
 For starters, this guide assumes you have a basic knowledge of Google Analytics – in so much as you’ve been able to install it on your website.